Pennsylvania Route 222: History

-When the Sproul Road Bill was signed on May 31, 1911, the state began maintenance over state highways.
+When the Sproul Road Bill's adoption on May 31, 1911, the state began maintenance over state highways.
 One of those highways was Legislative Route 157, the modern Hamilton Boulevard section of PA 222, west of Allentown.
 Another state highway was Legislative Route 159, aligned east of Allentown to downtown Bethlehem along Hanover Avenue and Broad Street.
-No routes had a designation within the city of Allentown.
+No routes had a designation within Allentown.

 In 1916, the William Penn Highway was organized as an alternative to the Lincoln Highway.
 The roadway traversed Center City Allentown via Hamilton Street and Hamilton Boulevard.
 The Pennsylvania Department of Highways gave the road the PA 3 numbering in 1924 and when the United States Highway System was formed, US 22 became part of it.
 The William Penn Highway served New York City; the road became problematic for motorists in Lebanon along the current US 422; Reading via current US 422 and US 222; and Allentown on Hamilton Street.
 PA 43 was aligned as a bypass, north of the Pennsylvania Dutch Country, between Allentown and Harrisburg.

 On June 8, 1931, the American Association of State Highway Officials came to a resolution to the traffic problem, by replacing the PA 43 corridor with US 22 and the William Penn Highway name to match.
 The state truncated PA 43 to Susquehanna Street from Allentown to Bethlehem.
 US 222 replaced the former US 22 alignment from Reading to Allentown.
 Hamilton Street was numbered as US 222, west of Center City Allentown, where it turned north onto 15th Street.
 This portion of US 222 was seven-blocks long which ended at Tilghman Street (then US 22).
 Signs were changed to reflect the new designations on May 31, 1932, with the new route designations officially in place on June 1, 1932.